Safe handling of hazardous substances in the workplace:

 • Personal protective equipment: Wear appropriate PPE such as respiratory protection.

-• Awareness: Make employees aware of the dangers of hazardous substances and how to recognise them.
+• Awareness: Make employees aware of the dangers of unsafe substances and how to recognise them.
 This can be done, for example, through training and instructions.

-• Storage: Make sure hazardous materials are stored properly and employees know how to handle them safely.
+• Storage: Make sure substances are stored properly and employees know how to handle them safely.

-A hazardous substance register is a register that records all hazardous substances present in the workplace.
+A hazardous substances register is a register in which all unsafe substances present in the workplace are recorded.
 This register is mandatory for employers to comply with health and safety legislation and ensure workplace safety policies.

 The register contains information on the hazardous substances present in the workplace, the hazards posed by these substances and the measures to be taken to prevent or minimise exposure to them.